juvoni/pulitzer-nf/README.md

 ### 1980s
-- 1980: Gödel, Escher, Bach: an Eternal Golden Braid by *Douglas Hofstadter* The Madwoman in the Attic by *Sandra Gilbert and Susan Gubar* The Medusa and the Snail by *Lewis Thomas*
+- 1980: Gödel, Escher, Bach: an Eternal Golden Braid by *Douglas Hofstadter*
+- The Madwoman in the Attic by *Sandra Gilbert and Susan Gubar*
+- The Medusa and the Snail by *Lewis Thomas*
 - 1981: Fin-de-Siècle Vienna: Politics and Culture by *Carl E. Schorske* China Men by *Maxine Hong Kingston*
-Goodbye*, Darkness: A Memoir of the Pacific War by *William Manchester*
+- Goodbye*, Darkness: A Memoir of the Pacific War by *William Manchester*
-Southerners: A Journalist's Odyssey by *Marshall Frady*
+- Southerners: A Journalist's Odyssey by *Marshall Frady*
-- 1982: The Soul of a New Machine by *Tracy Kidder* Basin and Range by *John McPhee*
+- 1982: The Soul of a New Machine by *Tracy Kidder*
+- Basin and Range by *John McPhee*
 - Mrs. Harris: The Death of the Scarsdale Diet Doctor by *Diana Trilling*
-- 1983: Is There No Place on Earth for Me? by *Susan Sheehan* The Fate of the Earth by *Jonathan Schell*
+- 1983: Is There No Place on Earth for Me? by *Susan Sheehan*
+- The Fate of the Earth by *Jonathan Schell*
-Terrorists and Novelists by *Diane Johnson*
+- Terrorists and Novelists by *Diane Johnson*
-- 1984: The Social Transformation of American Medicine by *Paul Starr* Conversations With the Enemy by *Winston Groom and Duncan Spencer* Wild Justice by *Susan Jacoby*
+- 1984: The Social Transformation of American Medicine by *Paul Starr*
+- Conversations With the Enemy by *Winston Groom and Duncan Spencer*
+- Wild Justice by *Susan Jacoby*
-*- 1985: The Good War: An Oral History of World War Two by *Studs Terkel* Endless Enemies by *Jonathan Kwitny*
+- 1985: The Good War: An Oral History of World War Two by *Studs Terkel* -Endless Enemies by *Jonathan Kwitny*
-Dawn to the West by *Donald Keene*
+- Dawn to the West by *Donald Keene*
 - 1986 (two winners): Common Ground: A Turbulent Decade in the Lives of Three American Families by *J. Anthony Lukas*
 - Move Your Shadow: South Africa, Black and White by *Joseph Lelyveld*
 - Habits and the Heart: Individualism and Commitment in American Life by *Robert Neelly Bellah*